 Priority Action Progress Status Enhance the health and wellbeing of our community through key initiatives of the Community Wellbeing Plan In conjunction with Monash Health work with clubs to ensure the provision of healthy club environments through the implementation of programs such as the responsible service of alcohol, healthy eating and the promotion of smoke free environments Council has three sporting clubs signed up to Monash Health's 'Healthy Sporting Clubs' program.
 Each club is tackling a different area of interest including sun protection, alcohol consumption, and tobacco.
 In early 2020, Tennis Victoria endeavours to roll-out the 'Healthy Sporting Clubs' inclusion program with all Tennis Clubs in the municipality.
 Maintain food safety - inspect all registered food premises annually and report outcomes A total of 342 (24 per cent) of the 1,402 food premises registered in CGD received their annual inspection during Q2.
 Maintain food safety and public health standards - interact with other local authorities, Environmental Health Professionals Australia (EHPA), Municipal Association of Victoria (MAV), and State Government departments The Public Health Unit is representing Dandenong on a statewide Food Safety Policy Working Group.
 The team continue to participate in professional development activities including attending the EHPA symposium and regional meeting, Public Health and Wellbeing Special Interest Group and the Food Special Interest Group.
 Monitor adolescent immunisation rates and report on the number of adolescents immunised according to the National Immunisation Program (NIP) Secondary School Program 1,668 adolescents were immunised this quarter according to the Victorian Secondary School vaccination program and the NIP.
-Monitor immunisation rates and report on the number of children and adolescents under 20 years of age immunised according to the National Immunisation Program (NIP) 725 children and adolescents were immunised this quarter according to the NIP (excluding adolescents immunised under the Victorian Secondary School program).
+Monitor immunisation rates and report on the number of children and adolescents under 20 years of age immunised according to the National Immunisation Program (NIP) Monitor immunisation rates and report on the number of children and adolescents under 20 according to the NIP (excluding adolescents immunised under years of age immunised according to the NIP).